-Mr Wilkinson supervises the application process and collaborates with the Heads of House to tailor references for each student.
-He has a wealth of experiences with UK universities and building the profile of each student to ensure they are university ready.
+Mrs Williams supervises the application process and collaborates with the Heads of House to ensure that university references are tailor made for each student.
+She has a wealth of experience of the UK university application process and how to build a profile to make each student stand out.